Where is Santa? Here’s how to track him

-Nexstar will livestream the NORAD Santa Tracker in the video player above from 6 a.m.
-ET on Saturday until 1 a.m.
-ET on Sunday.
+Nexstar will livestream the NORAD Santa Tracker in the video player above.

 (NEXSTAR) — The stockings have been hung by the chimney with care, which can only mean that St. Nicholas will soon arrive with his sleigh full of toys.